 Coral in the world’s oceans is under pressure from several fronts.
-Now scientists have found that when salinity levels in the ocean change dramatically, which may occur because of freshwater flooding, for example, causes a stress response in corals that is like that seen after extreme heat.
+Scientists have now found that when salinity levels in the ocean change dramatically, which may occur because of freshwater flooding, for example, it stimulates a stress response in corals that is similar to what's caused by extreme heat.
 The coral experiences so-called freshwater bleaching that can result in coral death.
 As the salt concentration in the ocean drastically changes, it triggers a biochemical response that is damaging to their cells, according to scientists at the ARC Centre of Excellence for Coral Reef Studies at James Cook University (Coral CoE) and University of Technology Sydney (UTS).
 The findings have been reported in BMC Genomics.

 With the genomic sequence of the common reef-building coral, Acropora millepora, the scientists could look for changes in the biology of the coral.